Red-and-black grosbeak: Taxonomy and systematics

 black"; eruthros means "red" and melas means "black".
 Gmelin based his description on the "black-headed grosbeak" that had been described and illustrated in 1783 by the English ornithologist John Latham in his book A General Synopsis of Birds.
 Latham had examined specimens from Cayenne at the Leverian Museum in London.

-The red-and-black grosbeak is now placed with the crimson-collared grosbeak in the genus Periporphyrus that was introduced by German naturalist Ludwig Reichenbach in 1850.
-It is monotypic: no subspecies are recognised.
+The red-and-black grosbeak's further taxonomy is unsettled.
+By 2026 most taxonomic systems had placed it in genus Periporphyrus with the crimson-collared grosbeak (P. celaeno).
+However, BirdLife International's Handbook of the Birds of the World (HBW) places it in genus Caryothraustes.

+The red-and-black grosbeak is monotypic.

 Description

 The red-and-black-grosbeak is 20.5 cm long; one male weighed 48 g.
-Both sexes have a heavy black bill and their entire head including the throat is black.
+Both sexes have a heavy bill and their entire head including the throat is black.
 The male's nape, breast, and belly are bright red and its back is a deep red.
-The female's upper parts are dark greenish yellow and the underparts yellowish green.
-The immature male has a similar color scheme to the adult but it is duller.
+Its wings are blackish brown with reddish brown edges on the flight feathers.
+Its tail is reddish.
+The female's upperparts are dark greenish yellow and their underparts yellowish green with some darker mottling.
+Their flight feathers are blackish brown with wide yellowish green edges on the outer webs.
+Their tail is dark greenish brown.
+The immature male has a similar color scheme to the adult but it is duller with orange-red underparts.
+Both sexes have a dark brown iris, a black maxilla, a silver-gray or pale blue-gray mandible whose tip and tomium are black, and dark grayish black or pinkish gray legs and feet.